HenchmanTRAK/HenchmanServices/README.md

  - `[API]` section:
 	- `Username` : Specifies the username for the backend API. `default: ""`
 	- `Password` : Specifies the password for the backend API. `default: ""`
+	- `defaultProt` : http or https; Specifies the default http protocol used for all network requests. `default: https`
+	- `url` : Specifies the URL of the backend API, exclusive of the protocol. `default: webportal.henchmantrak.com/webapi/public/api/portals/exec_query`
+	- `numberOfQueries` : Specified the maximum number of queries the application will attempt to run in a cycle. `default: 10`

  - `[DEVELOPMENT]` section:
-	- `testingMain` : 0 or 1; specifies if app should build in testing mode. `default: 0`
+	- `testingMain` : 0 or 1; Specifies if app should build in testing mode. `default: 0`
-	- `testingDBManager` : 0 or 1; specifies if app db manager should build in testing mode. `default: 0`
+	- `testingDBManager` : 0 or 1; Specifies if app db manager should build in testing mode. `default: 0`
-	- `defaultProt` : http or https; specifies the default http protocol all network requests get made with. `default: https`
-	- `numberOfQueries` : Specified the maximum number of queries the application will attempt to run. `default: 10`

 Make sure to replace include outlined with the appropriate values for your setup to work.